“Eat the fish…eat the fish…eat the fish!”

 Jake nodded and held the fish aloft, playing the part to perfection.
 It was time anyway, he had calculated.
 Even though he had decided months ago when he first began planning this quest that he’d partake in this, or any other custom or chore in order to fit in and keep his intentions hush-hush, he still thought it best to feign reluctance.
 Sell the role, blend in, gain trust.

 Holding the fish up, he was surprised by its weight.
-He squeezed hard so as not to drop it, fingers sinking for grip.
-Turning it over to avoid its jutting underbelly and take a bite of the muscular flank he got a look at the other fin.
-WTF, he cried in his mind, composure teetering on lost.
+He squeezed hard so as not to drop it, fingers sinking deep for grip.
+Turning it over to avoid its obese underbelly and take a bite of the muscular flank he got a look at the other fin.
+WTF, he cried in his mind, trying to keep his composure.
 The fin was stalk-like and articulated, about the size of a finger, encased in tiny herringbone scales, giving it an appearance more reptilian than piscine.
 Like the rest of the creature, the appendage trembled and flailed, paddling aimlessly, going nowhere.
 And then in a rivet-hot moment of connection Jake thought of Bruce’s tiny flapping arm.

 Fuck me, he simmered, pissed at his mind for going there.